ababik/Remute/README.md

 # Remute
-Remute .NET tool to create new immutable object applying lambda expressions to the existing immutable object.
+Remute C# library to create new immutable object applying lambda expressions to the existing immutable object.

 ## Examples (flat and nested object structures)